achilles-d/simulation-compsci308/doc/DESIGN_PLAN.md

 * 4: XML file is read by the file reader, and the first initialization of Grid Object by Controller class specifically initializes “Fire simulation” type Grid, which initializes Fire Simulation type Cells.
 During the initialization, probCatch is set as global parameter.

-* 5: Visualizer’s update method checks whether the XML file is changed, it deletes the current objects, calls controller class method for initialization again, which reads XML file, and initializes Grid Object accordingly.
+* 5: Visualizer’s update method checks whether the XML file is changed, it deletes the current objects, calls Controller class method for initialization again, which reads XML file, and initializes Grid Object accordingly.